Tyro and Square are competing payment platforms with similar offerings.

 Historically, Tyro and Square have taken vastly different approaches to EFTPOS machines.

-Square has only ever sold its own, uniquely designed EFTPOS terminals.
-In contrast, up until recently, Tyro still offered rentals of legacy machines that they called Countertop and Mobile.
-But after some serious EFTPOS outages, they’ve finally upgraded to very modern models.
+Square has only ever sold its own, reliable and uniquely designed EFTPOS terminals.
+In contrast, up until recently, Tyro still offered rentals of legacy machines they called Countertop and Mobile.
+After some serious EFTPOS outages, they’ve finally upgraded to very modern models.

 Tyro Pro is the company’s most versatile EFTPOS terminal that’s suitable for nearly any environment.
 With its WiFi, Ethernet and mobile connectivity (SIM included), it works at the checkout with your chosen POS system, wirelessly on fixed premises or on the go wherever you do business.